studzin-sky/studzin-sky/README.md

 - 👋 Hi, I’m @studzin-sky
-- I'm a junior software developer @ SoniqSoft Software House
+- I'm a junior software developer @ Beumer Group
 - My language of choice is JavaScript and C#
 - Trying all kinds of frameworks